-Influenced by the likes of The Black Keys, Alabama Shakes, Adele, Al Green, Etta James, and Stevie Wonder, they blend traditional soul elements with a modern, beat-driven groove.
+Influenced by the likes of Alabama Shakes, Amy Winehouse, The Black Keys, and Al Green, they blend traditional soul elements with a modern, beat-driven groove.
 The result is Eden-fresh; the feeling is like standing over a garden sprinkler in a skirt on a hot Tuesday.

 Todd and Franz work together intensely, collaborating tightly and intuitively with an ease they have each searched for their whole lives.
 Iggy T and The Crazymakers has one shadow, not two.
 The sense they seem to have about this musical partnership is one of giddying gratitude marked with a profound urgency to mine the creative seam they've uncovered.
 They co-write both their music and lyrics, and their contradictions make for a beguiling musical tension.
 Self- described as ordinary people on a journey of awakening expressed through music, they value acceptance, love, discipline, and willingness to surrender to the creative force.